 Here is a look at other occupations in Australia along with the average yearly salary for each:

 Self-employment in Australia requires proof of sufficient funds and a strong business plan.
-If you are wondering how to be self-employed in Australia as an expat, Australia offers various visa streams for foreign businesspeople and non-resident entrepreneurs, each with their own requirements (e.g., the Business Talent visa).
-Get full details in the Visas and Work Permits section of our guide.
+If you need to know how to be self-employed in Australia as an expat, the country offers various visa streams for foreign businesspeople and non-resident entrepreneurs, each with their own requirements.
+To learn the full details, see our Visas and Work Permits page.

 Typically for new expats in the country, it is much easier to buy an existing company than to establish one.

 In Australia, the best self-employed jobs with the most growth are blue-collar professions because there is a skill shortage.
 This includes